Actindo-AG/Documentation/PIM/Integration/01_ManageAttributes.md

 2. Edit the desired data of the attribute in the corresponding fields in the *Data* tab.

-3. If desired, click the *Attribute Set Assignments* tab to check to which sets the selected attribute is assigned.
+3. If desired, click the *Attribute set assignments* tab to check to which sets the selected attribute is assigned.

   ![Edit attribute assignments](../../Assets/Screenshots/PIM/Settings/Attributes/EditAttribute_Assignments.png "[Edit attribute assignments]")

    > [Info] If you want to change the attribute set assignments of the selected attribute, you have to modify the corresponding attribute set, see [Manage the attribute sets](./02_ManageAttributeSets.md).

 4. Click the [SAVE] button in the upper right corner.
   The changes have been saved.
-The *Edit Attribute* view is closed.
+The *Edit attribute* view is closed.